-My first ancestor from the Halifax area were Thomas Sheard of Ovenden, a township in Halifax, who made his fortune as a woolman and founded a dynasty of Sheards in West Yorkshire through his four sons…and the Hemingways of the Walterclough, who also headed a family of cloth makers in the 1500s and who spread out from Halifax to Dewsbury and beyond…and were still making cloth in the 20th century.
+My first ancestors from the Halifax area were Thomas Sheard of Ovenden, who made his fortune as a woolman in the 16th century and founded a dynasty of Sheards in West Yorkshire through his four sons…and the Hemingways of the Walterclough, Southowram, who also headed a family of cloth makers in the 1500s and who spread out from Halifax to Dewsbury and beyond…and were still making cloth in the 20th century.

 By the late 13th Century, Halifax had become the centre of a large parish, extending from Brighouse to Heptonstall.
 It was destined to become one of the most important centres for woollen cloth production over the next centuries and was to become the third most prosperous woollen manufacturing town in Britain.